markstringer-dti/markstringer-dti.github.io/dti.md

 But I can say this.
 You need a strategy for mapping the ecosystem of stakeholders and you need a strategy for investigating the needs of users and using what you find from these investigations to inform what goes into working software.

-At the same time, you need a strategy for getting working software that somehow addresses these needs and is attractive to the ecosystem of stakeholders as near to real users using real data as you possibly can.
+At the same time, you need a strategy for getting working software that addresses these needs and is attractive to the ecosystem of stakeholders as near to real users using real data as you possibly can.

 So how do we do this?
 How do we acheive this shift from the "Flowers", where value and support for an idea comes from the idea itself to the "Fruit" where value and support comes from a real thing, a real, working piece of software.